MicrosoftDocs/VBA-Docs/api/Excel.PageSetup.CenterHeaderPicture.md

 The **CenterHeaderPicture** property is read-only, but the properties on it are not all read-only.

-It is required that "&G" is a part of the **CenterHeader** property string in order for the image to show up in the center header.
+It is required that `"&G"` be a part of the **CenterHeader** property string for the image to show up in the center header.

 ## Example

-The following example adds a picture titled: Sample.jpg from the C:\ drive to the center section of the header.
+The following example adds a picture titled Sample.jpg from the C:\ drive to the center section of the header.
 This example assumes that a file called Sample.jpg exists on the C:\ drive.

 ```vb
 Sub InsertPicture()